 AS: Indeed, indeed.
 And okay, you took some convincing.
 How did he convince you?

-AG: Well, he kept talking quietly, and I… and I… then he told me about the… the website, the Swedish Academy website, and I said well ‘I’ll go and check in a minute, but just tell me some more’.
-So he just kept talking calmly, and I suppose in the end I was still thinking ‘I’ll wait until I see it, or hear it’.
-And that’s what I came up here to do.
-So…
+AG: Well, he kept talking quietly, and I then he told me about the website, the Swedish Academy website, and I said well ‘I’ll go and check in a minute, but just tell me some more’.
+He just kept talking calmly, and I suppose in the end I was still thinking ‘I’ll wait until I see it, or hear it’, and that’s what I came up here to do.

 AS: Well, there it is.
 It’s real.

 AG: Yes, indeed.
-Yes, indeed it is, yeah.
+Yes, indeed it is, yes.

 AG: I’m sorry, but the calls are coming in.

 AS: Of course they are, that’s why I tried to get you so quickly.
 I hope you don’t mind.
 If you could just stay with me for a couple of minutes it would be lovely.

 AG: Can I just say something to this person?

 AG: Hi there, can I … you’ve just heard the news I guess?
 This is the Swedish Academy, that I’m talking to, call me back in 5 minutes, alright bye bye.
 Hi, are you still there?
 I think that was the BBC.

 AS: Yeah, of course, they will want to talk to you, and everybody will want to talk to you.
 But, the citation speaks about the way that you deal with the ‘fate of refugees’ and the ‘gulf between cultures and continents’.
 It’s obviously a particular moment now – we’re in the middle of a refugee crisis.
 But can you just say how do you see the divisions between cultures?
 There are so many ways of characterising things.